eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 Put the version information right at the top of the file

 # Put `dependency{}` and `compile` statements in the module build.config, NOT in the top level project build.config

+# RELEASE SECTION

+Put keystore information in a keystore.properties file and read the property file at buildtime